vre2h/use-react-screenshot/README.md

 See this [codesandbox playground](https://codesandbox.io/s/react-screenshot-hook-2jdyt) or `/example` folder if you want to play with hook.

+In the following example you can find examples of:
+- Taking screenshot and placing it in your page
+- Downloaded screenshoted part
+- How to use different extensions (see `components/Download.js` page)

 ## Usage

-_A simple example which allows you to take a screenshot and place it as an image on the page._
+_A simple example which allows you to take a screenshot and place it as an image on the page (also you can download it or use differently, see examples section above)._

 ```jsx
 import React, { createRef, useState } from 'react'